saptarshibasu/kafka-study/README.md

   * Must send the fetch requests to the leader replica of a given partition (otherwise "Not a leader" error is returned)
   * Knows about the leader replica and broker details for a given topic using metadata requests
   * Caches the metadata information
-  * fetches metadata information when `metadata.max.age.ms` expires or "Not a leader" error is returned (partition leader moved to a different broker due to failure)
+  * Fetches metadata information when `metadata.max.age.ms` expires or "Not a leader" error is returned (partition leader moved to a different broker due to failure)
   * Metadata requests can be sent to any broker because all brokers cache this information
 * If all the replicas crash, the data that is committed but not written to the disk are lost
 * Kafka MirrorMaker provides geo-replication support for your clusters.
 With MirrorMaker, messages are replicated across multiple datacenters or cloud regions.
 You can use this in active/passive scenarios for backup and recovery; or in active/active scenarios to place data closer to your users, or support data         locality requirements